Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Nasal or lung membrane sensitivity

-Smelling salts should never be used to revive someone with a suspected concussion or head injuries, as this can mask symptoms and delay proper medical evaluation.
+They should never be used to revive someone with a suspected concussion or head injuries, as this can mask symptoms and delay proper medical evaluation.

-Smelling Salts Use and Safety Guidelines
+Alertness inhalants Use and Safety Guidelines

-How to safely use smelling salts:
+How to safely use alertness inhalants:

 -